-In a specific mouse mutant (introduced by [3] and referred to as synRas mice), a permanently active Ras protein (Val12-Ha-Ras) in post-mitotic neurons is expressed.
-In this mutant the expression of Ras starts post-natally around day 15, when neurons are post-mitotic and the majority of synaptic contacts has been established.
-The volume of the neocortex of synRas mice is expanded up to 25% as compared to wildtype mice.
-In particular cortical pyramidal neurons express the syn-Ras construct at high levels resulting in a dramatically enlarged volume of the cortical pyramidal cells which is mainly caused by increased dendritic diameter and tree degree [4,5].
+In a specific mouse mutant (introduced by [3] and referred as to synRas mice) a permanently active Ras protein (Val12-Ha-Ras) in post-mitotic neurons is expressed.
+In this mutant the expression of Ras starts postnatally around day 15, when neurons are postmitotic and the majority of synaptic contacts has been established.
+The volume of the neocortex of synRas mice is expanded up to 25 % as compared to wildtype mice.
+In particular cortical pyramidal neurons express the synRas construct at high levels resulting in a dramatically enlarged volume of the cortical pyramidal cells which is mainly caused by increased dendritic diameter and tree degree [4, 5].
 The number of neurons, however, remains unchanged [3].

 Changes are generally more prominent in layer V than in layers II/III.
-Topological analyses [6] revealed significant differences between synRas and wildtype mice regarding any parameters considered, i.e., number of intersections, branching points (nodes) and tips (leaves), in both basal dendrites and the apical arbor of layer V neurons but not of layers II/III neurons.
-In subsequent studies these findings have been substantiated [7,8].
+Topological analyses [6] revealed significant differences between synRas and wildtype mice regarding any parameters considered, i.e. numbers of intersections, branching points (nodes) and tips (leaves), in both basal dendrites and the apical arbor of layer V neurons but not of layer II/III neurons.
+In subsequent studies these findings has been substantiated [7, 8].

 The significance of such changes in dendritic morphology to a neuron's capabilities for receiving and processing inputs could be examined in various ways.
-Using compartmental models of reconstructed cortical neurons and model neurons, recent simulation studies have investigated the role of branching complexity and spatial distribution of dendritic volume in determining neural integration, synaptic plasticity, and the firing patterns that define neuronal function [9-11].
+Using compartmental models of reconstructed cortical neurons and model neurons, recent simulation studies have investigated the role of branching complexity and spatial distribution of dendritic volume in determining neural integration, synaptic plasticity, and the firing patterns that define neuronal function [9 - 11].

-In this study, we employed compartmental modeling to simulate the electrotonic properties of both wildtype and synRas pyramidal neurons.
-In particular, we used the morphoelectrotonic transform (MET, cf. [12,23]) to explore the scaling mode realized by the larger dendritic trees of synRas pyramidal cells.
+In this study we employed compartmental modeling to simulate the electrotonic properties of both wildtype and synRas pyramidal neurons.
+In particular, we used the morpho-electrotonic transform (MET, cf. [12] to explore the scaling mode realized by the larger dendritic trees of synRas pyramidal cells.

-2. Materials and methods
+2. Materials and Methods